20 Clever Uses for Bananas (Besides Eating Them)

 Brighten up houseplants

-Are the leaves on your houseplants looking dingy or dusty?
+Are the leaves on your indoor plants looking dingy or dusty?
 Don’t bother misting them with water; that just spreads the dirt around.
 Rather, wipe down each leaf with the inside of a banana peel.
 It’ll remove all the gunk on the surface and replace it with a lustrous shine.
-Try these clever uses for ammonia.

 Use as fertilizer or mulch

-Warts are stubborn and gross, so needless to say nobody wants one.
+Warts are stubborn and gross, so needless to say, nobody wants one.
 A natural way you can go about removing one is by using a banana peel.
-Cut a piece of ripe banana peel to cover the affected area using the inside and keep it there overnight by using some medical tape.
-In the morning you should notice some improvement and you can repeat the process nightly until it’s gone!
-Try these new uses for tools you already have.
+Cut a piece of ripe banana peel to cover the affected area, placing the inside next to your skin, and keep it there overnight by using some medical tape.
+In the morning you should notice some improvement, and you can repeat the process nightly until it’s gone!

 Attract butterflies and birds